Guide to Visit Namche Bazaar – Everything You Need To Know

 Visiting the local monasteries

 Several old monasteries are located in Namche Bazaar, providing visitors with a sense of the local culture and religion.
-It also offers breathtaking views of the neighboring peaks, including Everest, Amadablam, Lhotse, and others.
+It also offers breathtaking views of the neighbouring peaks, including Everest, Amadablam, Lhotse, and others.

 Enjoying the local culture